yangfangs/physpetools/docs/docs/usage.md

 **--muscle_p**

   Set Muscle advance parameters.
 The default is ``-maxiter 100``.
-More options about muslce please to see [MUSCLE Manual](http://www.drive5.com/muscle/manual/options.html)
+More options about Muscle please to see [MUSCLE Manual](http://www.drive5.com/muscle/manual/options.html)

 The default option: